VaeterchenFrost/GPUSAT/README.md

 A #SAT solver based on dynamic programming running on the GPU.

+Giving a filename to --visufile \<visufile\>, a json-object for [td-visu](https://github.com/VaeterchenFrost/gpusat-VISU/blob/master/JsonAPI_v1.1.md) for the run gets written for further use.

 ## Dependencies

 * htd 1.2.0 - https://github.com/mabseher/htd (build with cmake option -DBUILD_SHARED_LIBS=OFF)